handmadecode/quill/README.md

 property is a `File` that is resolved relative to the project directory.
 If no XSL file is specified the default style sheet bundled with the Quill jar file will be used.

-The reports can be configured with a closure, just as any other `ReportContainer`:
+The reports can be configured with a closure:

     cpd {
       ...